transprogrammer/rodhaj/docs/dev-guide/intro.rst

 .. important::
   - Ensure that you are in the root of the repo throughout this process and have the database running

-  - Rodhaj also supports Poetry, but for simplicity, virtualenvs are demonstrated instead
+  - Rodhaj also supports Poetry, but for simplicity, virtualenvs are demonstrated here instead

 1. Fork and clone the repo